American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Erik Bass - Autonomous Research

 Hi.
 Thank you.
-With the issues we've seen in 2016, 2017 books, it's clear and as you alluded today, AIG continue to have some underwriting challenges.
+With the issues we've seen in 2016, 2017 books, it's clear and as you alluded today, AIG has continued to have some underwriting challenges.
 Based on what you observed, what do you think is driving this?
 And can you provide more detail on what you're doing on the underwriting side in terms of talent, processes, data, et cetera, to improve the results?

 Yeah.
 So, look, I think there were some actions, and I don't want to denigrate all the work that was done here.
 I mean, there is some improvement.
-But I think the – -back to what we said, Peter, and I said about the Commercial business, we attack the structure because I think the structure was not recognizing that Specialty matters.
-So there was a little too much general, it's not Specialty.

-We imposed, rightfully so, better underwriting tools, tools to help underwriters get better.
+But I think the – back to what we said, Peter, and I said about the Commercial business, we attacked the structure because I think the structure was not recognizing that Specialty matters.
+So, there was a little too much general, it's not Specialty.
+We imposed, and rightfully so, better underwriting tools, tools to help underwriters get better.
 But we have to have the underwriters make the ultimate decisions.
-So I think we – I think pendulum might have swung a little bit towards the science and less towards underwriting in selection.
+So I think we – I think the pendulum might have swung a little bit towards the science and less towards underwriting of selection.
 We want to restore that balance.

-I think, I know, we're in the volatile, we take a lot of volatility.
-Our gross lines I believer are too high.
-I believer our net lines are too high.
-So when you have issues they're extreme.
-If you make a mistake it's exacerbated.
+I think, I know, we're in a volatile.
+We take a lot of volatility.
+Our gross lines I believe were too high.
+I believe our net lines were too high.
+So when you have issues, they're extreme.
+If you make a mistake, it's exacerbated.
 So we want to cut those extremes down.
-And I think we want a better balance.
-I mean, you've got to pick you spots where you can make money and where you can you reduce.
+And I think, we want a better balance.
+I mean, you've got to pick you spots where you can make money and where you can you should reduce.
 Some of that took place.
 There's a greater, maybe, an enhanced sense of urgency to do that and, yeah, there's a – we have good people here.
-But we – but there are places where we need good people that we're getting from the outside.
-It will always start with people.
+But there are places where we need good people that we're getting from the outside.
+It will always starts with people.
 You put a good structure together, I think we got a great structure.
-You good people in that structure, you empower them, and you hold them accountable, and this is very doable.
+You put good people in that structure, you empower them, and you hold them accountable, and this is very doable.
 I've seen it before, I haven't seen – there's nothing I haven't seen before.
 This is all basic execution and it's execution that will win the day here.
 And we are executing.

 Erik Bass - Autonomous Research

 Thank you, appreciate the comments.
 And just – from the specialization of the business units, what does that mean from a practical basis?
-How do you see that improving the results?
+And how do you see that improving the results?

 Brian Duperreault - American International Group, Inc.

-Well, we talked about AIG risk management.
+Well, we talked about AIG Risk Management.
 That's a business in our marketplace that comes in, in a certain way, has to be handled by specialists.
 We have diffused that and spread it across the business.
-Now we've created the unit, again, we used to have one, we created again.

-Lexington, Lexington is a surplus lines company.
-It requires a separate unit with people who are specialists in surplus lines work.
-We have taken that business and kind of spread it into our branches.
-And so there're people who are doing both.
+Now we've created the unit, again, we used to have one, we created it again.
+Lexington; Lexington is a Surplus Lines company.
+It requires a separate unit with people who are specialists in Surplus Lines work.
+We had taken that business and kind of spread it into our branches.
+And so, there are – people were doing both.
 That's not a good way to structure, so we've gone back, and we're creating the Lexington.
-Peter, you maybe want to add something.
+Peter, maybe you want to add something?

 Peter Zaffino - American International Group, Inc.

-Yes.
-Brian, I think just to add to what you were saying is that by creating these distinct units that have very strong capabilities within their segment, if you look AIGRM, the ability to share best practices across the loss sensitive and risk management business is going to yield better results.
-We are doing a bottoms-up review, so Bill Rabl is going to look at, there's a finite amount of retros, 800, we're going to do a ground up view of risk selection, attachment points and using all the tools, data and capabilities that we have to price the business.
+Yeah, Brian, I think just to add to what you were saying is that by creating these distinct units that have very strong capabilities within their segment, if you look AIGRM, the ability to share best practices across the loss sensitive and Risk Management business is going to yield better results.
+We are doing a bottoms-up review, so Bill Rabl is going to look at – there's a finite amount of retros, 800 (50:48), we're going to do a ground up view of risk selection, attachment points and using all the tools, data and capabilities that we have to price the business.
 So we're really going to get into the details and focus on underwriting and improving the book.

 Operator